bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 The operating system description SHOULD include the following attributes:

--   type (e.g., Windows, macOS, Linux)
+-   type (for example, Windows, macOS, Linux)
--   distribution (if applicable, e.g., Ubuntu, Debian, CentOS)
+-   distribution (if applicable, for example, Ubuntu, Debian, CentOS)
--   the version number (e.g., 18.04.5)
+-   the version number (for example, 18.04.5)

 Examples: